 Telstra has an existing exchange building adjacent to Marmion Avenue approximately four kilometres south of Alkimos.
-Telstra and now the National Broadband Network (NBN) has been providing fibre to home services for Butler (Brighton) and other development in the Alkimos-Eglinton area.
+Telstra and now the National Broadband Network (NBN) has been providing fibre to the home services for Butler (Brighton) and other developments in the Alkimos Eglinton area.
+Alkimos Beach (Lend Lease / LandCop) has chosen to proceed with a private telecommunications provider, in Opticomm providing a similar service standard.
+It is understood Telstra / NBN is currently the provider for the Shorehaven development north of the Central Alkimos LSP area.